-As I write this the CBOE future continues to trade at a premium to spot.
+As I write this, the CBOE future continues to trade at a premium to spot.
 There is a very simple reason why this future should usually trade at a premium.

-However, Bitcoin and other digital currencies continued to be volatile, have a negative correlation to risky assets, and go up in value.
+However, Bitcoin and other digital currencies continued to be volatile, to have a negative correlation to risky assets, and to go up in value.
 If I am an average active fund manager, I am surely underperforming a passive equity investment in the S&P 500, for example.

 If I do nothing, I will certainly lose assets to passive ETFs with lower fees and better performance.
 However, I could swing the bat and import a call option with a negative correlation to my portfolio as a whole.
-If it goes to 0, who cares?
+If it goes to zero, who cares?
 I was going to underperform the index anyway.
 If it rises 50% to 100% in a month, I have added a few crucial basis points to my performance.
 That could be the difference between receiving a doughnut as a bonus or getting PAID.

-That call option is going long Bitcoin futures.
-I don’t have to believe in Bitcoin, only its price, volatility, correlation, and liquidity.
+That call option is going long on Bitcoin futures.
+I don’t have to believe in Bitcoin, only in its price, volatility, correlation, and liquidity.
 I don’t have to hold Bitcoin.
 I only need to use the USD already deposited with the CBOE or CME to trade the futures contract.

 The specs will be net long Bitcoin futures contracts.
 The market makers who are delta neutral will sell futures and purchase Bitcoin.
 As I have said previously, market makers must receive a very high basis to compensate them for the USD margin they must post.